 During the site visit, Charles City County fire and EMS personnel acknowledged the need for improved fire and rescue services and advancement.
 However, the lack of consistent personnel hinders the potential growth opportunities in Charles City County.
 While the Board of Supervisors works to implement recommendations to increase the available personnel, decisions must be executed strategically to advance both short and long-term goals.
 The first step is to pursue the establishment of a Fire and EMS Strategic Plan.
 Planning must become institutionalized as an integral part of emergency services and community resource allocations.
+30 A strategic plan will provide a basis for long-term operational planning and will serve as a framework for future policy decisions.31 A strategic plan will further allow the vested parties the opportunity to create effective policies while attuned to its public's interests, demands, and

-28 A strategic plan will provide a basis for long-term operational planning and will serve as a framework for future policy decisions.29 A strategic plan will further allow the vested parties the opportunity to create effective policies while attuned to its public's interests, demands, and expectations.
-It is imperative to keep in mind that decisions only have legitimacy if parties involved work together and are in agreement.30 The strategic planning process will create public value for Charles City County if the fire and EMS and other stakeholders are fairly represented and there is effective use of relevant expertise along with transparency of the deliberations.31 Charles City County should be commended for their current mission, vision along with explicitly identified values.
+29 Leading the Transition in Volunteer and Combination Fire Departments, November 2005 expectations.
+It is imperative to keep in mind that decisions only have legitimacy if parties involved work together and are in agreement.32 The strategic planning process will create public value for Charles City County if the fire and EMS and other stakeholders are fairly represented and there is effective use of relevant expertise along with transparency of the deliberations.33 Charles City County should be commended for their current mission, vision along with explicitly identified values.
 The County's vision and mission statements exhibit the priorities of Charles City County and should therefore be used as a starting point for the strategic plan.